Terms

 The LDR also helps show how well a bank is attracting and retaining customers.
 If a bank’s deposits are increasing, new money and new clients are being onboarded.
 As a result, the bank will likely have more money to lend, increasing earnings.
 Loans are an asset for a bank since banks earn interest income from lending.
 Deposits, on the other hand, are liabilities because banks must pay an interest rate on those deposits.

-READ MORE Mortgage Fraud What it Means How it Works
+READ MORE Master s Trust What it is How it Works Types

 The LDR can help investors determine if a bank is managed properly.
 If the bank isn’t increasing its deposits or its deposits are shrinking, it will have less money to lend.
 In some cases, banks will borrow money to satisfy loan demand in an attempt to boost interest income.
 However, if a bank is using debt to finance its lending operations instead of deposits, it will have debt servicing costs since it will need to pay interest on the debt.